numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Data
 ^^^^

+By clicking on the :guilabel:`Data` button, you can see a timeline describing actions the student took during their attempt.

+Items shown include moving between questions, submitting answers, and marks awarded.
+This page will update in real-time as the student continues their attempt.

+Click the :guilabel:`Download attempt data in JSON format` button to obtain a ``.json`` file containing all data pertaining to this attempt, including question and part scores, completion status, and the values of question variables.

 Numbas uses the `SCORM <https://scorm.com/scorm-explained/>`_ standard to store data about attempts.
-By clicking on the :guilabel:`Data` button, you can see all of the SCORM data model elements stored for a particular attempt.
+By clicking on the :guilabel:`View raw SCORM data for this attempt` button, you can see all of the SCORM data model elements stored for a particular attempt.

 This is most useful for debugging connection errors, to confirm that data has been saved.